-Textile industry in last years has grown very fast.
+Textile industry is the largest manufacturing industry in Pakistan and employs around 25 million people.
 In 1947, there were only 6 spinning factories in Pakistan, which have now grown to the figure 503.
 The main factor behind the growth was the reduction in duties.
 The import tariff on cotton factories was reduced from 85% to 50% in 1985 and then to 20% in 1988.
 Also, in 1988 the restrictions on renewal and expansion of spinning and weaving factories were removed.

-Pakistan is now the fourth largest cotton grower in the world behind China, USA and India.
+Pakistan is now the fourth largest cotton grower in the world behind China, India and USA .
 Textile has become the most important industry for earning the foreign exchange.
 It accounts for 60-65% of the foreign exchange earned in a year, which is approximately $5.5 billion.

 Current situation in the textile industry is not very promising.
 The process of cotton has increased in the recent period, in addition to this the electricity and sales tax have also increased.
 Cotton yarn price is decreasing and other input prices are increasing.

 The textile process given below describes the activities taken in the textile industry

 Ginning is the process in which picked cotton is cleaned and purified.
 The end product of the ginning is used to make yarn.